turnkeylinux-apps/tkldev/docs/getting-started/helloworld.rst

     root@tkldev products/core# make root.patched
     make: Nothing to be done for `root.patched'.

-Woops.
+Whoops.
 That didn't work because we forgot to tell "make" it needed to rebuild the already existing root.patched target.

 We do that by removing the root.patched "build stamp"::